 Benton County Stormwater Program – Document Library

-- Benton County National Pollution Discharge Elimination System (NPDES) Permit (2007-2012).
-The Benton County NPDES permit is a legally binding agreement documenting specific requirements that the county must implement in order to fulfill permit obligations.
+The Benton County National Pollutant Discharge Elimination System (NPDES) permit is a legally binding agreement documenting specific requirements that the county must implement in order to fulfill permit obligations.

 Annual Reports are submitted by Benton County to the Oregon Department of Environmental Quality, documenting progress towards implementation of the Benton County Stormwater Plan and National Pollution Discharge requirements.